piotrmaslanka/satella/docs/instrumentation/metrics.rst

 Useful data structures
 ======================

-Sometimes you want to metrify a ThreadPool.
-Here comes the saviour:
+Sometimes you want to have some data structures with metrics about themselves.
+Here go they:

 .. autoclass:: satella.instrumentation.metrics.structures.MetrifiedThreadPool

+.. autoclass:: satella.instrumentation.metrics.structures.MetrifiedCacheDict